 - Loss or limitations of clinical privileges - At initial credentialing, Practitioners must disclose all past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges.
 If there is an affirmative response to the related disclosure questions on the application, a detailed response is required from the Practitioner.
 At recredentialing, Practitioners must disclose past and present issues regarding loss or limitation of clinical privileges at all facilities or organizations with which the Practitioner has had privileges since the previous credentialing cycle. - Hospital privileges - Practitioners must list all current hospital privileges on their credentialing application.
-If the practitioner has current privileges, they must be in good standing. - National Provider Identifier (NPI) - Practitioners must have an NPI issued by CMS.
+If the Practitioner has current privileges, they must be in good standing. - National Provider Identifier (NPI) - Practitioners must have an NPI issued by CMS.

-Notification of discrepancies in credentialing information and practitioner's right to correct erroneous information information if the information is obtained to meet organization credentialing verification requirements or if disclosure is prohibited by law.
+Notification of discrepancies in credentialing information and provider's right to correct erroneous information

-Molina will notify the Practitioner immediately in writing if credentialing information obtained from other sources varies substantially from that submitted by the Practitioner.
+Molina will notify the Practitioner immediately if credentialing information obtained from other sources varies substantially from that submitted by the Practitioner.
 Examples include but are not limited to actions on a license, malpractice claims history, board certification actions, sanctions or exclusions.
-Molina is not required to reveal the source of
+Molina is not required to reveal the source of information if the information is obtained to meet organization credentialing verification requirements or if disclosure is prohibited by Law.